 Under the name Johnny Venom, he has been a part of multiple indie rock groups from the northeastern US.
 He released several albums with various projects and has toured extensively in the US, Canada, and Europe.

 - Ph.D.
 Music Technology – McGill University, 2021

 BFA Contemporary Music Performance and Composition – College of Santa Fe (United States), 2003

 MFA Intermedia – University of Maine (United States), 2015

 - Movement Analysis

 - Sullivan, J., Vanasse, J., Guastavino, C., Wanderley, M. M. (2020).
 Reinventing the Noisebox: Designing Embedded Instruments for Active Musicians.
-In Proc. of the International Conference on New Interfaces for Musical Expression (NIME).
+In Proceedings of the 2020 International Conference on New Interfaces for Musical Expression (NIME 2020).
 Birmingham, UK.

 - Sullivan, J., Wanderley, M. M. (2019).
 Surveying Digital Musical Instrument Use Across Diverse Communities of Practice.
 In 14th International Symposium on Computer Music Multidisciplinary Research.
 Marseille, France.

 - Giordano, M., Sullivan, J., Wanderley, M. M. (2018).
 Design of Vibrotactile Feedback and Stimulation for Music Performance.
 In Musical Haptics.
 Springer Series on Touch and Haptic Systems (pp. 193 - 214).
 Papetti, S., Saitis, C. (Eds.).
 Springer, Cham.Cham, Switzerland.